santoskim/Milk-Tea-Data-Analysis/README.md

 * Conclusion

-Note: The following link displays how the project should look like when published. https://rpubs.com/santoskim20/789356
+Note: The following link directs you to the published project. https://rpubs.com/santoskim20/789356